errinjohnson/errinjohnson.github.io/_posts/2017-01-09-software-guild-prework-complete.md

 title: Software Prework Complete
 ---

+update: 2-24-2017

+Software Guild, no longer on my list of places to attend.
+Going in a differenct direction for now.

 I finished the Software Guild pre-work which consisted of basic HTML, CSS and Javascript.
 I did well!
 Apparently, there is an audition they added to the mix, or maybe I missed it and thats to see if the pre-work you completed online is inline with you doing the work, my assumptions anyway.
 I have that audition tomorrow